benbalter/benbalter.github.com/_posts/2020-08-14-tools-of-the-trade.md

 ###### Slides

-* **When**: Briefings, proposals, and updates that summarize information captured by other means (e.g., Issues, Git).
+* **When**: Briefings, proposals, and updates that summarize information captured by other means (for example, Issues, Git).
 * **Who**: Leadership
 * **Why**: Short-form and easily digestible.
 Be sure to memorialize in-person decisions after the fact.